Teknologforeningen/tf-info/README.md

 The server can be ran with the following command:

-`deno run --allow-env --allow-read --allow-net --unstable main.ts`
+`deno run --allow-env --allow-read --allow-net main.ts`